nesi/support-docs/docs/Getting_Started/Next_Steps/MPI_Scaling_Example.md

 ![MPIscalingMem.png](mkdocs/includes/images/MPIscalingMem.png)

-<span style="font-weight: 400;">First, looking at the plot of memory
-usage per task vs CPUs it would at appears that memory usage per task remains constant, regardless of how many CPUs (equivalent to tasks here) this job uses, because this is an MPI job each task must have its own memory, this is why, if we look back at the script we are using, that we request memory per CPU, rather than memory like previously, since MPI jobs will by their nature of having to read everything into memory once for each task, have their memory scale (at least) linearly.
-But the results of this plot means that we shouldn't have to worry about increasing the memory per CPU.</span>
+First, looking at the plot of memory usage per task vs CPUs it would at appears that memory usage per task remains constant, regardless of how many CPUs (equivalent to tasks here) this job uses, because this is an MPI job each task must have its own memory, this is why, if we look back at the script we are using, that we request memory per CPU, rather than memory like previously, since MPI jobs will by their nature of having to read everything into memory once for each task, have their memory scale (at least) linearly.
+But the results of this plot means that we shouldn't have to worry about increasing the memory per CPU.

 One thing to note about our plot of CPUs versus memory is the fact that memory usage is not measured continuously, it is instead measured every